-Vizsla Silver Corp. is a Canadian mineral exploration and development company headquartered in Vancouver, BC, focused on advancing its flagship, 100%-owned Panuco silver-gold project located in Sinaloa, Mexico.
-To date, Vizsla has completed over 140,000 metres of drilling at Panuco leading to the discovery of several new high-grade veins.
-For 2022, Vizsla has budgeted +120,000 metres of resource/discovery-based drilling, designed to upgrade, and expand the maiden resource as well as test other high priority targets across the district.
+Vizsla Silver is a Canadian mineral exploration and development company headquartered in Vancouver, BC, focused on advancing its flagship, 100%-owned Panuco silver-gold project located in Sinaloa, Mexico.
+To date, Vizsla has completed over 250,000 metres of drilling at Panuco leading to the discovery of several new high-grade veins.
+For 2023, Vizsla has budgeted +90,000 metres of resource/discovery-based drilling designed to upgrade and expand the mineral resource, as well as test other high priority targets across the district.

 Drill core and rock samples were shipped to ALS Limited in Zacatecas, Zacatecas, Mexico and in North Vancouver, Canada for sample preparation and for analysis at the ALS laboratory in North Vancouver.
 The ALS Zacatecas and North Vancouver facilities are ISO 9001 and ISO/IEC 17025 certified.
 Silver and base metals were analyzed using a four-acid digestion with an ICP finish and gold was assayed by 30-gram fire assay with atomic absorption ("AA") spectroscopy finish.
 Over limit analyses for silver, lead and zinc were re-assayed using an ore-grade four-acid digestion with AA finish.